ome/omero-documentation/omero/sysadmins/in-place-import.rst

 Getting started
 ---------------

-From 5.0.0, the command-line import client has a new help menu which explains the available options:
+The command-line import client has a help menu which explains the available options:

 ::